 LORENZO MARTINEZ Musician/Ensemble was raised with the rich, culturally diverse music of Los Angeles and has traveled and performed throughout the Southwest.
 He represented Chicano music in Paris with Lalo Guerrero and Flaco Jimenez.
 His education includes Music Theory and Instrumental Studies at Cerritos College and UCLA's Ethno musicology program with emphasis in Mariachi music.
-His vast musical experience includes Tex-Mex, conjuntos, orquesta styles, mariachi, zydeco, jump blues, jazz, jarocho, buasteco, nueva cancion, trio romantico, early California and Chicano movimiento music.
+His vast musical experience includes Tex-Mex, conjuntos, orquesta styles, mariachi, zydeco, jump blues, jazz, jarocho, huasteco, nueva cancion, trio romantico, early California and Chicano movimiento music.
 Other groups Mr. Martinez has performed with include Hermanos Baca and Lil Joe y La Familia.
 He was part of the Mariachi concert Las Tres Voces de Oro, backing Lucha Villa, Lola Beltran and Miguel Aceves Meija.
 He performed with the UCLA Mariachi under the direction of Nati Cano of Los Comperos, and in the Universal film Who Will Sing the Songs starring Freddy Fender and Vikki Carr.
 He performed and recorded with Los Perros del Pueblo Nuevo and Trio Los Cinco with Marcos Loya, Mundo Armijo and Ray Islas.
 The group performed Dia de Los Muertos and La Virgen del Tepeyac by Luis Valdez at the Japan Theatre, the opening ceremony of Luis Valdez' Bandido at Mark Taper Forum and with Culture Clash in La Carpa at Mark Taper Forum.
 He toured with The Four Brown Hats theatre production of Veteranos: A Legacy of Valor between 2002 and 2004.
 This year he performed for the troops in Iraq and Afghanistan with Los Tex Maniacs, a Texas based band.
 He performed through these countries for nine different military bases.
 It was a life changing experience to remember forever.

-MIGUEL NAJERA Horacio is a veteran actor and awardwinning filmmaker who returns for his seventh year as Horacio.
-During the past 30 years, he has honed his craft as an actor.
-Recent credits include "The Shield," "CSI," "24," "Lincoln Heights" and "Alias" among many others.
+MIGUEL NAJERA is a veteran actor and awardwinning filmmaker who returns for his seventh year as Horacio.
+Recent television credits include "Grey's Anatomy," "The Shield," "CSI," "24," "Lincoln Heights" and "Alias" among many others.
 In recent years, he has devoted his passion to creating socially relevant documentaries and shorts.
-His Dancing on the Edge documentary went on to win the Outstanding Documentary Award at the 2005 IMAGeNation Aboriginal Film and Video Festival in Canada.
-This film also screened to excellent reviews at the 2007 National Association of Broadcasting (NAB) Show in Las Vegas where two of his films were selected to participate at the event's first Content Village.
-It was the only film screened multiple times to accommodate the high box-office demand.
+Recently he completed a documentary on cancer research at Charles Drew University of Medicine and Science.
+His documentary went on to win the Outstanding Documentary Award at the 2005 IMAGeNation Aboriginal Film and Video Festival in Canada.
 Najera's film, Phillip's Story, is a documentary dealing with a Native American teenager stricken with HIV/AIDS.
 This tragic and inspiring film is used by the Association of American Indian Physicians as an educating tool and shown on reservations across the nation.
 He wrote and directed Libertad, a short that screened to critical acclaim at WGBH Boston as part of their Latino film series.
 DreamWorks also screened this film as part of their in house film series.
-Current projects include Mayor of Arvin, a feature film he co-wrote with Yareli Arizmendi and Sergio Arau (A Day Without a Mexican); Black Elk, a documentary about his teachings and their relevance to the 21st century as told by Black Elk's descendants.
-He is the Executive Producer and Director of the 2008 Oscar Night America Los Angeles, an Academy of Motion Picture Arts & Sciences sanctioned charity event in Los Angeles.
-Najera is the President of Americua Films-a company that produces and develops stories that are part of the American fabric but until now have virtually been invisible.
-He is co-founder of the newly formed "Labor of Love Film Project Fund," a non-profit organization that raises funds to create human interest and social changing documentaries and shorts.
-He is also the founder of Ce Acatl Productions, an independent film production company.
-Najera has an MFA in Film, Theatre and Television Directing from the California Institute of the Arts, received his BA in Drama from San Francisco State University and attended the American Conservatory Theater in San Francisco.
+Current projects include Mayor of Arvin, a feature film he co-wrote with Yareli Arizmendi and Sergio Arau (A Day Without a Mexican).
+Mr. Najera is the executive producer and director of the 2008 Oscar Night America Los Angeles, an Academy of Motion Picture Arts & Sciences sanctioned charity event in Los Angeles.
+Mr. Najera is the president of Americua Films-a company that produces and develops films and documentaries.
+He has an MFA in Film, Theatre and Television Directing from the California Institute of the Arts, received his BA in Drama from San Francisco State University and attended the American Conservatory Theater in San Francisco.